 Q: Does Cadiz Inc. have rights to groundwater in the Cadiz Valley?

-A. State and federal laws define water as a public resource, but private entities can possess ownership rights to groundwater or surface water at their property.
+A: Yes.
+State and federal laws define water as a public resource, but private entities can possess ownership rights to groundwater or surface water at their property.
+As the owner of 50 square miles of property overlying the Cadiz/Fenner groundwater basin, Cadiz Inc. owns the rights to utilize the underlying groundwater too.

-For example, under California law, water that falls in the Sierra Nevada Mountains is used to irrigate private fields in the Central Valley, and farmers with water rights to this supply can sell their water resources to urban water agencies in transfers.
+For example, under California law, water that falls in the Sierra Nevada Mountains is used to irrigate private fields in the Central Valley, and farmers with water rights to this supply can sell their resources to urban water agencies in transfers.
 It does not change the water right if the water originally first fell to public land or private land.

 Cadiz Inc. is the largest private landowner in California’s eastern Mojave Desert and has held its properties in the area for over 30 years.
-Since the 1980s, the Company has maintained various levels of agriculture that relies on groundwater for irrigation.
-As the owner of 50 square miles of property overlying the Cadiz/Fenner groundwater basin, Cadiz Inc. owns the rights to utilize the underlying groundwater too.
-Cadiz can choose how to realize these water rights and presently utilizes the rights by irrigating its property for agriculture.
-Under the permits received for the Water Project, Cadiz Inc. would instead conserve 50,000 acre-feet per year (16.3 billion gallons) for municipal use rather than agricultural use.
-This water is only a very slight percentage (3-6%) of the total water in the groundwater system and on par with the Cadiz’s permits to irrigate up to 10,000 acres of its lands in the Cadiz Valley. <back>
+Since the 1980s, the Company has maintained various levels of agriculture relying on groundwater for irrigation.
+Cadiz can therefore choose how to realize its water rights and presently irrigates properties utilizing underlying groundwater.
+Under the permits received for the Cadiz Water Project, Cadiz Inc. would instead conserve 50,000 AFY for municipal use rather than agricultural use.
+This water is only a very small percentage (.3%) of the total water in the groundwater system and equivalent to the water Cadiz is already permitted to use for irrigation.

 Q: Is there support for the Cadiz Water Project?
-Who are its opponents?

 ABOUT ENVIRONMENTAL PROTECTION